Skip to content

 What language is Jeju?

-Jeju is a dialect of Korean.
+Jeju is a dialect of the Korean language.

 Which region is Jeju associated with?